Translate this Page

 Those who are expected to fast include: adults (defined as those who have reached the age of puberty) and those who are sane.
 Those who are not expected to fast include: children, women having their period, travelers, the sick, those with long-term illnesses, pregnant or breastfeeding women and the mentally ill.

-The breaking of the fast at sunset is a very social occasion for which special foods are prepared for gatherings with family or friends.
-Upon hearing the sound of the bedug drum on the television or the call to prayer from the neighborhood mosque at sunset, the faithful know it's time to break their fast, or buka puasa.
+The breaking of the fast at sunset is a normally very social occasion for which special foods are prepared for gatherings with family or friends.
+Upon hearing the sound of the bedug drum on the television or radio as well as the call to prayer from the local neighborhood mosque at sunset, the faithful know it's time to break their fast, or buka puasa.
 This is usually done with a very sweet drink and sweet snacks.
 Maghrib prayers are made before a full meal is served.
 Taraweh congregational prayers are held in neighborhood mosques and at gatherings every evening at about 7:30 p.m.
-These prayers are not compulsory, but they are enjoyed by many.
+These prayers are not compulsory, but they are attended and enjoyed by many.

 The schedule for Imsak and Maghrib is posted in major newspapers and on the television throughout Indonesia, as well as published in handouts by major religious organizations.

 While it is expected that people will keep to their normal activities during the fast, needless to say the lack of liquid and food during the day and the unusual sleep and meal schedule soon take their toll.
-After the first week you may see that sleep and food deprivation cause those fasting to have reduced energy levels as well as finding it more difficult to concentrate on tasks.
+During the fasting month you may see that sleep and food deprivation cause those fasting to have reduced energy levels as well as finding it more difficult to concentrate on tasks.

 Why does Islam oblige its followers to fast during Ramadhan each year?